 • Data science enabled accurate delivery time

 There are plenty of startups looking for such niche supply chain solutions.
-This makes it difficult for delivery companies and large-scale retailers to integrate multiple tools into a single, scalable system that is also consistent once.
+This makes it difficult for delivery companies and large-scale retailers to integrate multiple tools into a single, scalable system that is consistent.
 Here comes the role of last-mile delivery solution development companies to enable high-level logistics software solutions.
 Such solutions are a niche as they are tailored from scratch and can scale up whenever required.

 Optimizing Last-Mile Delivery to Yield Friction, Efficiency and Transparency